Krack3n77/Kronos-WoW-Cfg/README.md

-# Vanilla WoW Configuration Script
+# Kronos WoW Configuration Script

 Configuration script for use with Kronos Wow.